sibytes/yetl.io/docs/project.md

 # Project

 Yetl has the concept of project.
 A project houses all the assets to configure your pipelines, the pipelines themselves and deploymemnt assets.
-They are deployable products that can be a data feed product or a individual component of a larger group data feed products.
+They are deployable products that can be a data feed or an individual component data feed product of something larger.

-Although it's entirely possible to reconfigure the structure a canonical structure is recommended since the API just works without any additional consideration for all of these environments:
+Although it's entirely possible to reconfigure the project structure a canonical structure is recommended since the API just works without any additional consideration for all of these environments:

 - Local
 - Databricks Workspace